 Currency Risk is defined as the risk of losses due to changes in the level or volatility of relevant currency exchange rates when there is a mismatch between the relevant currency of the assets and liabilities.
 The risk is applicable to AIUK as it undertakes certain claims transactions denominated in Euros for its smaller schemes that are in run off.
 As a result of this small exposure to exchange rate fluctuations arise.
-In order to reduce the exchange rate exposure, a 0.65m Euro is held within cash at bank as at December 2022.
+In order to reduce the exchange rate exposure, a 2.03m Euro balance is held within cash at bank as at December 2023.

-C.3.4 Inflation Risk
+C.3.4 Market Concentration Risk